MagicSHX/Multiagent_RL_model/README.md

 * [Contact](#contact)

 ## General info
 My insterest is in Reinforcement learning and multi-agent system, using project like this to practice and gain experience.
+(2 VS 2)

 ## Demo
 ![Example Demo](img/AI_record.gif)